Letlhogonolo-Kgatshe/Financial-Website/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your changes.
 Ensure code follows the existing style and includes comments for clarity.
 License
-© 2025 FinLit.
+© 2025 SAFE.
 All rights reserved.
 Contact
 For questions or feedback, reach out to: